Battle of Chesma: Battle

 The Ottomans opened fire at about 11:45 a.m., followed by the Russians slightly later.
 Three of the Russian ships of the line had trouble staying in position; Evropa turned around and came back behind Rostislav, Tri Svyatitelya circled the second Ottoman vessel before coming back into the Russian line, being attacked in error by Tri Ierarcha as she did so, and Sviatoi Ianuarii turned around before coming back into the line.

+Based on the plan proposed by G. A. Spiridov, the Russian fleet attacked the Ottoman van from a short distance (50–70 metres).
 Spiridov, in Sviatoi Evstafii, had a close-range battle with Hasan Pasha in Real Mustafa, before the latter was suddenly seen to be on fire.
 Her mainmast came down and landed on Sviatoi Evstafii's deck, causing the Russian ship to blow up immediately.
-Shortly thereafter, Real Mustafa blew up as well.
+Real Mustafa blew up as well after a 2-hour battle.

 According to Elphinstone, who claimed the Russians were almost useless, Spiridov and Count Feodor Orlov (brother of the commander), had left Sviatoi Evstafii before the fighting became close-range.
 Spiridov ended up on Tri Svyatitelya.
 Sviatoi Evstafiis captain, Kruse, survived too.
 At about 2:00 p.m. the fighting ended, as the Ottomans cut their cables and moved south into the bay, forming themselves into a defensive line of eight ships of the line, a second line, and the rest beyond.